FIFA Fan Festival: Locations

-2023, Australia and New Zealand
+2023, Australia/New Zealand

 From 20 July to 20 August 2023, Fan Festivals were rolled out for the first time for the Women's World Cup in Australia and New Zealand—the biggest women's sporting event worldwide.
 Nine venues were launched in the host cities of Adelaide, Brisbane, Melbourne, Perth, Sydney, Auckland, Dunedin, Hamilton, and Wellington.
 The Fan Festival in Auckland was closed for the first day on 20 July to pay respect to shooting victims in downtown Auckland that day.

 Following the Fan Festival concept introduced at the 2022 FIFA World Cup in Qatar, the venues in Australia and New Zealand provided public viewing of games, various sports and cultural activities, street entertainers, gastronomy by award-winning chefs, and local street food, lectures, discussions, and art performances.

 The music line-ups presented performers working in different genres, from pop to folk, including Kimbra, San Cisco, Montaigne (in Adelaide), Running Touch, Kita Alexander, FELIVAND, Sahara Beck, Eliza & The Delusionals (in Brisbane), Sycco, Samantha Jade (in Melbourne), Katy Steele, Crucial Rockers, Joan & The Giants, Abbe May (in Perth), Jessica Mauboy, Steph Strings, Jacoténe, Jack River, Mia Wray, Tia Gostelow, Mikayla Pasterfield, Little Green (in Sydney), JessB, Ladi6, Troy Kingi, Tuawahine, Hollie Smith, Kaylee Bell (in Auckland), Bic Runga, Topp Twins, Ladyhawke (in Dunedin), AACACIA, Robinson, Ella Monnery, Lou'ana (in Hamilton), Rubi Du, Maisey Rika, Che Fu (in Wellington).

-The Playground areas at Fan Festivals offered different activities and games to showcase football skills: hungerball, bubble football, football golf, football snooker, football darts, reaction station, penalty practice shoot-out, and shooting speedometer.
-The visitors could participate in VR experiences, silent disco, glitter make-up sessions by local drag queens, and ingenious cultural events, such as Poi workshops and tā moko lessons at Fan Festivals in New Zealand.
+The Fan Festivals in the playground area featured a variety of interactive football skill games, including hungerball, bubble football, football golf, football snooker, football darts, reaction station, penalty practice shoot-out, and shooting speedometer.
+Attendees also could have participated in VR experiences, silent disco, glitter make-up sessions hosted by local drag queens, and cultural activities such as Poi workshops and tā moko lessons in New Zealand.